ypark9/yopa.page/content/blog/2026-02-09-Why-Do-Python-Experts-Use-the-Property-Decorator.md

         self.total += price  # Easy to forget or get wrong in complex logic
 ```

-If a developer modifies `items` directly or forgets to update `total`, the data becomes inconsistent.
+If a developer modifies `items` directly or forgets to update `total`, the data becomes inconsistent!

 ### The Function Solution

 You could write a method like `get_total()`, but accessing it requires parentheses (e.g., `cart.get_total()`).
-This works, but it exposes the implementation detail that `total` is calculated, rather than just being a property of the cart.
+This works, but it exposes the implementation detail that `total` is calculated, rather than just being a property of the cart. and we all know less code is better. no code no bug. lol

 ### The @property Solution